← All Blogs

 15. Switchboard (Out & About), Victoria

-Switchboard’s Out & About program is a free service for older lesbian, gay, bisexual, transgender, and/or intersex (LGBTI) people.
-They aim to reduce social isolation and loneliness by creating peer friendships and community connections.
+Switchboard is another LGBTQ Nonprofit organization that’s making a meaningful difference in communities with its Out & About program, a free service for older lesbian, gay, bisexual, transgender, and intersex (LGBTI) individuals.
+The program helps reduce social isolation and loneliness by fostering peer friendships and strengthening community connections.

 The Switchboard team - Victorian Pride Centre